wp-plugins/interactive-world-map/readme.txt

 *	Customizable landing page links
 *	Builds into any WordPress page or post as a simple shortcode

-Take a look at [HTML5 Zoomable Map of World with all clickable countries and markers](http://www.fla-shop.com/products/wp-plugins/world/zoomable-world-map/)
+Take a look at [HTML5 Drill-down Map of World](http://www.fla-shop.com/products/wp-plugins/world/drill-down-world-map/)

 Find other responsive and static size HTML5 maps at [Fla-shop.com](http://www.fla-shop.com/)